ShirleyWuu/Kubernetes-based-Continuous-Delivery/README.md

 ![image](https://user-images.githubusercontent.com/123136573/217443782-5ff8d975-0b8a-4722-84de-189cd06d22ed.png)

 ### Configure Build System to Deploy changes
-Here I use AWS App Runner to deploy my code continuously.
+Here I use AWS App Runner to deploy my code continuously. <br>

+AWS App Runner is a fully managed service that makes it easy for developers to deploy from source code or container image directly to a scalable and secure web application. <br>

 ![image](https://user-images.githubusercontent.com/123136573/217445261-3cb6c870-633e-4b28-99b8-e60f73ee667e.png)
 You can use this link to check this feature： https://smz6buzdrn.us-east-1.awsapprunner.com/